 - When a student submits his test by accident, you cannot reopen it for the student.
 You can give the student an extra attempt via the student settings.

 - When a student forgets to submit his test, it will stay one in the result window.
-You can choose to either submit their last saved anders for them, or delete the test attempt.
+You can choose to either submit their last saved answer for them or delete the test attempt.

 - Do not change the content of exercises as an author during the test.
 This can cause unexpected problems.